haooliveira84/terraform-provider-scc/docs/resources/subaccount_k8s_service_channel.md

 ### Required

 - `connections` (Number) Maximal number of open connections.
-- `k8s_cluster` (String) Host name to access the Kubernetes cluster.
+- `k8s_cluster_host` (String) Host name to access the Kubernetes cluster.
-- `k8s_service` (String) Host name providing the service inside of Kubernetes cluster.
+- `k8s_service_id` (String) Host name providing the service inside of Kubernetes cluster.
-- `port` (Number) Port of the subaccount service channel for the Kubernetes Cluster.
+- `local_port` (Number) Port of the subaccount service channel for the Kubernetes Cluster.
 - `region_host` (String) Region Host Name.
 - `subaccount` (String) The ID of the subaccount.

 ### Optional

-- `comment` (String) Comment or short description.
+- `description` (String) Comment or short description.
 This property is not supplied if no comment was provided.
 - `enabled` (Boolean) Boolean flag indicating whether the channel is enabled and therefore should be open.
 - `id` (Number) Unique identifier for the subaccount service channel (a positive integer number, starting with 1).
 This identifier is unique across all types of service channels.